-In this course, you will explore how the different branches of mathematics are interrelated.
+In this course, students will explore how the different branches of mathematics are interrelated.
 Relevant, real-world uses of the mathematics being studied will be featured throughout this course.
 Problems will be analyzed from multiple perspectives - algebraically, graphically, and numerically.
-Graphing calculators will be used throughout this course to explore the mathematical topics you are studying.
-Topics to be studied include linear relations and functions, systems of linear equations and inequalities, the nature of graphs, polynomial and rational functions, conics, trigonometric functions, graphs of trigonometric functions, trigonometric identities and equations, and sequences and series.
+Graphing calculators will be used throughout this course to explore the mathematical topics presented.
+Topics to be studied include linear relations and functions, systems of linear equations and inequalities, the nature of graphs, polynomial and rational functions, conics, trigonometric functions, graphs of trigonometric functions, trigonometric identities and equations, matrices, and vectors.
 This course will definitely help to prepare you to meet the mathematical demands encountered at a four-year college.
 This course is fully aligned to the Massachusetts Curriculum Frameworks.

-Open to Grades: 11, 12 Prerequisite: You must have passed Algebra 2 CP-A with at least a 75 average.
+Open to Grades: 11, 12 Prerequisite: Successful completion of Algebra 2 CPA with at least a 75 average or teacher recommendation.